JamesSkemp/words/content/post/can-one-find-a-philosopher-in-nietzsche.md

 +++
-title = "Can One Find a Philosopher in Nietzsche?" summary = "Paper on whether Nietzsche is a philosopher." draft = false comments = true date = "2003-12-08T00:01:00-06:00"
+title = "Can One Find a Philosopher in Nietzsche?" description = "Paper on whether Nietzsche is a philosopher." draft = false comments = true date = "2003-12-08T00:01:00-06:00"